-Abiraterone acetate is a prodrug of abiraterone, which is a CYP17A1 inhibitor; CYP17A1 is expressed in and is required for androgen biosynthesis.
-Abiraterone acetate, when combined with prednisone, was initially shown to improve survival in mCRPC, both prior to and after docetaxel treatment.^{27,28} Two trials, LATITUDE and STAMPEDE, assessed the impact of abiraterone in mCNPC/mCSPC.^{8,29,30}

-In the LATITUDE trial, 1199 patients were randomly assigned to either the abiraterone acetate (1000 mg) plus prednisone (5 mg) once daily orally and ADT vs. ADT alone.
-Eligible patients included patients with mCNPC with at least two of three high-risk features (Gleason score of ≥ 8 , presence of three or more lesions on bone scan, or presence of measurable visceral metastasis except lymph node metastasis).
+Abiraterone acetate is a prodrug of abiraterone, which is a CYPI7A1 inhibitor; CYPI7A1 is expressed in and is required for androgen biosynthesis.
+Abiraterone acetate, when combined with prednisone, was initially shown to improve survival in mCRPC both prior to and after docetaxel treatment.^{25,26} Two trials, LATITUDE and STAMPEDE, assessed the impact of abiraterone in mCNPC/mCSPC. $^{\rm 8,27,28}$ In the LATITUDE trial, 1199 patients were randomly assigned to either the abiraterone acetate (1000 mg) plus prednisone (5 mg) once daily orally and ADT vs. ADT alone.
+Eligible patients included mCNPC with at least two of three high-risk features: Gleason score of \geq 8, presence of \geq 3 lesions on bone scan, or presence of measurable visceral metastasis except lymph node metastasis.
 Updated OS data with median followup of 51.8 months showed that OS was significantly longer in the abiraterone acetate plus prednisone group (median 53.3 months [95% CI 48.2-not reached]) than in the placebo group (median 36.5 months [95% CI 33.5-40.0]), with a HR of 0.66 (95% CI 0.56-0.78, p<0.0001).
-A post-hoc exploratory analysis of the impact of disease burden showed that OS was improved only in patients with high-volume disease (n=487 in the abiraterone acetate plus prednisone and ADT and 468 in the ADT only group [HR 0.62, 95% CI 0.52-0.74, p<0.0001]); however, only few patients had low-volume disease in this study (n=110 in the abiraterone acetate plus prednisone and ADT and n=133 in the ADT only group (HR 0.72, 95% CI 0.47-1.10, p=0.1242).
+A post-hoc exploratory analysis of the impact of disease burden showed that OS was improved only in high-volume disease (n=487 in the abiraterone acetate plus prednisone and ADT and 468 in the ADT only group [HR 0.62, 95% CI 0.52-0.74, p<0.0001]); however, only few patients had low-volume disease in this study (n=110 in the abiraterone acetate plus prednisone and ADT and n=133 in the ADT only group [HR 0.72, 95% CI 0.47-1.10, p=0.1242]).

-In the abiraterone component of the STAMPEDE trial, the efficacy of abiraterone acetate and prednisolone was assessed in men with mCNPC.29 In this study, 1917 patients with mCNPC were enrolled with: newly diagnosed and metastatic, node-positive, or high-risk locally advanced prostate cancer (with at least two of following: cT3 or cT4, a Gleason score of 8-10, or PSA level \geq 40 ng/mL) or disease that was previously treated with radical surgery or radiotherapy and was now relapsing with high-risk features (PSA >4 ng/mL with a doubling time of <6 months, a PSA level >20 ng/mL, nodal or metastatic relapse).
-Men were randomized to receive abiraterone acetate (1000 mg daily) plus prednisolone (5 mg) plus ADT or ADT alone.
-Just over half of the patients (52%) had metastatic disease, 20% had node-positive or node-indeterminate non-metastatic disease, and 28% had node-negative, non-metastatic disease; 95% had newly diagnosed disease.
-In a subgroup analysis, the OS benefit was seen in PCa patients with metastatic disease (HR 0.61, 95% CI 0.49-0.75) but not patients with non-metastatic high-risk PCa (HR 0.75, 95% CI 0.48-1.18).29 The impact of volume tumor burden was not reported.
+In the abiraterone component of the STAMPEDE trial, the efficacy of abiraterone acetate and prednisolone was assessed in men with mCNPC.27 In this study, 1917 mCNPC patients were enrolled with: newly diagnosed and metastatic, node-positive, or high-risk locally advanced (with at least two of following: cT3 or cT4, a Gleason score of 8-10, or PSA level ≥40 ng/mL) or disease that was previously treated with radical surgery or radiotherapy and was now relapsing with high-risk features (PSA >4 ng/mL with a doubling time of <6 months, a PSA level >20 ng/mL, nodal or metastatic relapse).
+Men were randomized to receive abiraterone acetate (1000 mg daily) plus prednisolone (5 mg) plus ADT or ADT alone; 52% of the patients had metastatic disease, 20% had node-positive or node-indeterminate non-metastatic disease, and 28% had node-negative, non-metastatic disease; 95% had newly diagnosed disease.
+In a subgroup analysis, the OS benefit was seen in PCa patients with metastatic disease (HR 0.61, 95% CI 0.49-0.75) but not those with non-metastatic high-risk patients (HR 0.75, 95% CI 0.48-1.18).27 The impact of volume tumor burden was not reported.